rootw4re/tylercubell.github.io/_posts/2015-12-18-Tristesse.md

 Although this étude is sometimes identified by the names "Tristesse" (Sadness) or "Farewell (L'Adieu)," neither is a name given by Chopin.
 {% endhighlight %}

-On the same token, Beethoven's Piano Sonata No. 14 "Sonata Quasi Una Fantasia" got turned into "Moonlight Sonata".
-Is moonlight really the best word to attribute to it?
+On the same token, Beethoven's Piano Sonata No. 14 "Sonata Quasi Una Fantasia" got turned into "Moonlight Sonata" thanks to some obscure music critic no one remembers.
+I think the original heading written by Beethoven is much better fitting.